humanplayer2/mkmods/mods/wireglue_for_keyboard_stuff/README.md

-# Wire Glue™ for Keyboard Stuff
+# Wire Glue™: Will it Keyboard?
+Wire Glue™ promises to electrically conductively bond low voltage electrical connection.
+If wants to avoid soldering (for whateever reasons), does wire glue offer some kind of alternative?

+- `Spoiler: Yes, some kind.`

-> Does this stuff work for keyboarding?
+> Does this stuff work for keyboard stuff?
 >
 > <img src="images/wireglue.jpg" style="width: 300px; margin-left: 20px">

 ## 1. LED board
 In my first attempt with the wire glue, I wired up an RGB LED to a button cell battery and three switches so my daughter could control the LED color.
 I messed up the wiring and moved on.